esr360/Kayzen.docs/README.md

 ##### Infinite Scroll Items

-To create a set of infinitely-scrollable items, you can either use one of the provided [templates](<?php pageLink('templates.php#portfolio') ?>), or you can convert a non infinite-scroll template into one by doing the following:
+To create a set of infinitely-scrollable items, you can either use one of the provided [templates](http://skyux.com/themes/Kayzen/pages/templates.html#portfolio), or you can convert a non infinite-scroll template into one by doing the following:

 ###### Load Required Script(s)